microsoft/pxt-calliope/docs/projects/timing-gates.md

 ## Computing velocity

-Measure the distance between the gates and apply Newton's laws to compute the velocity of the car.
+Measure the distance between the gates and apply Newton's laws to compute the velocity (how fast it's going) of the car.

     v = d / t